tjobin/adaptive-qite/README.md

-# alternating-qite
+# Varational Time-Step Quantum Imaginary-Time Evolution
-Investigating the effect of using Quantum Imaginary-Time Evolution with the length of each time-step treated as a variational parameter.
+Investigating the effect of treating the timesteps in Quantum Imaginary-Time Evolution as variational parameters optimized classically